Pep Simek: Biography

-Simek was born to Josef and Vlasta (née Hedlicka) Simek on November 13, 1926, in Ogema, Wisconsin, where he was also raised.
-He served in the U.S. Army during World War II.
+Simek was born to Josef and Vlasta (née Hrdlicka) Simek on November 13, 1926, in Ogema, Wisconsin, where he was also raised.
+His father was born in Lány (part of today's Litomyšl, Czech Republic) while his mother was born to ethnic Czech immigrants from Česká Třebová and Németpereg (today Peregu Mare, Romania).
+Simek served in the U.S. Army during World War II.
 He worked in a series of jobs and positions during the 1940s and 1950s.

 In 1960, Simek and his wife, Frances Simek, moved from Chicago, Illinois, to Medford, Wisconsin.
 Pep Simek, and his brother, Ronald Simek, were the co-owners and bartenders of the Tombstone Tavern in Medford by 1962.
 The Tombstone Tavern was located adjacent to a cemetery, leading to the origin of its name.
 Pep and Ronald set up a side business making pizzas at the Tavern's tiny 6'X6' kitchen in the back of the bar to bring in extra income, effectively founding Tombstone Pizza with three other people, including Ron Simek, in 1962.
 Pep Simek tinkered with the recipe after breaking his leg, improving the taste of the pizzas in the process.
 Simek consulted with the owner of a pizza shop in Chicago, who advised him on the spices needed to flavor the Tombstone pizzas.
 The new pizzas proved popular.
 Within three years, Simek began selling them throughout Medford at the rate of 2,000 pizza pies per day.
 Pep Simek and his brother sold the pizzas utilizing the advertising tagline, "What do you want on your Tombstone?"
 Simek served as CEO and chairman of the board of directors of Tombstone pizza until the business was sold to Kraft Foods in 1986.
 Tombstone was later acquired by Nestlé in 2010.